LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 <br>

 Whereby SSR is sum of squares regression and SST is sum of squares total.
 All this formula is doing is taking a ratio of the explained variation (SSR) by the total variation (SST).
-This gives us a measure of the *percentage of variation in Y that is 'explained' by X*.
+This gives us a measure of the *percentage of variation in $Y$ that is 'explained' by $X$*.

 <br>
 <br>